 Discounted 50% for risk = $2,000

 Most companies on Wall Street are valued based on their cashflow.
 Have you ever heard of a price to earnings (PE) ratio?
-It’s the price that investors are willing to pay based on the company’s profits.
+It’s the price that someone is willing to pay based on the company’s profits.

-A PE of twenty means that investors are willing to pay twenty times the company’s earnings.
-If a company makes $1 million a year, investors would be willing to pay $20 million for it.
-Since they would be cashflowing $1 million a year (assuming earnings remain the same) on their $20 million investment, their rate of return would be 1/20 or 5%.
+A PE of twenty means that people are willing to pay twenty times the company’s earnings.
+If a company makes $1 million a year, someone would be willing to pay $20 million for it.
+Since they would be cashflowing $1 million a year (assuming earnings remain the same) on their $20 million, their rate of return would be 1/20 or 5%.

 20% = 1/5 = PE of 5